International Programs (non-credit)

 in a variety of formats, such as workshops, short courses, studios, and

 lectures.
 In general, noncredit courses are open to anyone who is at least

 18 years of age or a high school graduate.

 The Institute for Business and Professional Development offers continuing education programs for business people, entrepreneurs, professionals, and those seeking to meet professional certification requirements, or to improve career opportunities.

-Pacific New Media offers short intensive workshops in film, video, photography and digital media presented by outstanding professionals from Hawai‘i and the continental U.S. Certificates in web design and digital imaging are also offered through the program.
+Pacific New Media offers short intensive workshops in film, video, photography and digital media presented by outstanding professionals from Hawai‘i and the continental U.S. A certificate in Web Design is also offered through the program.

-The Community Services Division coordinates the arts and culture outreach efforts of UH Manoa.
-Major projects include the Statewide Cultural Extension Program (SCEP), University of Hawai‘i Presents and the Sakamaki Lecture Series.
+The Community Services Division coordinates the arts and culture outreach efforts of the UH.
+Major projects include the Statewide Cultural Extension Program (SCEP) and University of Hawai‘i at Manoa Presents.
 Through SCEP, Outreach College presents over 170 performances each year in schools, libraries, nursing homes, prisons, senior centers, and other venues throughout the state.
-University of Hawai‘i Presents produces 15 performances of national and international touring companies for the UH Manoa campus and the general public.
+The University of Hawai‘i at Manoa Presents produces 15 performances of national and international touring companies for the UH Manoa campus and the general public.